-- Each person brings a list and the group consolidate everything in one single list.
+Each person brings a list and the group consolidates everything in one single list.
 You have to consolidate, aggregate quantities, quality, label, etc… It is probably the most challenging step.

 Step 2: Buying

 A designated person takes the list to a grocery store or a wholesale club and purchase in bulk.
 For example, a bag of your favorite rice will cost maybe $10, with coupons you can get it for $8.
-Probably , it is on sale so it will go for $7.
+Probably, it is on sale so it will go for $7.
 So you will save $3 for the bag of rice.
 However, with group-buying, because it is in bulk you will probably get it for $6 with good negotiation tactics.

 Step 3: Distribution

 Distribute products according to everyone’s list.

 The process is not easy, but it is worth.
 Perhaps. it will not work for all grocery products but most likely you will be able to save some precious dollars.
 It is all about the bargain power.
 That is how a money circle can help you save money on groceries.